hwheinzen/grugen/README.md

 - `state`     - here we could ignore an input line with 'goto readagain'
 - `get`       - here we need to extract information out of variable `line` and feed the variables `customerKey` and `billKey`

-Provide code for these locations using `.sl=` statements ('sl' for 'select location'):
+Now provide code for these locations using `.sl=` statements ('sl' for 'select location'):
 ```
 .sl=o_year